 |Wingspan||38 to 48 inches|

 When it comes to identifying the northern harrier, you may find yourself doing a double-take while hawk-watching.
-This is because the northern harrier has a flat face, which helps them listen out for prey.
+This is because the northern harrier has a flat face, which helps it listen out for prey.
 The result?
 They can easily be mistaken for owls!

-That’s not the only unique part of about the northern harrier’s appearance, however.
+That’s not the only unique part of the northern harrier’s appearance, however.
 They also have a unique banding across their tail, giving them the nickname of the ring-tailed hawk.
 Due to their light grey color, their dark markings (such as their tail bands) stand out.
 They’re even easy to pick out while flying!
 This is because as they’re flying, rather than holding their wings straight out at their sides, they fly with their wings in a slight “V” shape.

 Hawks are some of the most impressive fliers out there.
 They’re able to reach impressive heights, and their stamina allows some species to travel thousands of miles.
 However, despite being able to reach these amazing limits, the northern harrier is actually happier closer to the ground.
 These hawks like to fly low over clearings, such as meadows and grasslands.
 When they do perch, they prefer to do it lower, rather than go for the highest point possible.